Tok3n/CloudDocumentation/API.md

 Replace the placeholder `{{YOUR-PUBLIC-KEY}}` with the **Public Key** retrieved from the Tok3n Dashboard, and the `{{THE-USER-KEY}}` placeholder with the **UserKey** received in the vinculation process.

-When you insert this tag only the QR code will appear (as shown in the next image) because in this scenario we already know who is trying to autenticate.
+When you insert this tag only the QR code will appear (as shown in the next image) because in this scenario we already know who is trying to authenticate.

 ![alt text](https://raw.githubusercontent.com/Tok3n/CloudDocumentation/master/API/login2.png "Login 2")